LJPZebra/OLU/1P_Multicolor_System.md

 # The Multicolor One-Photon Light-Sheet Design

-In this comprehensive guide, we provide detailed instructions on building the one-photon light-sheet system.
+This comprehensive guide provides detailed instructions on building the one-photon light-sheet system.
 Whether your ultimate goal is to construct the two-photon system or utilize the one-photon configuration, we highly recommend starting with the installation of the one-photon system.
 This sequential approach allows you to gain a solid foundation and a better understanding of the system's components and functionality, which will facilitate a smoother transition to the advanced two-photon configuration if desired.

-The construction of the system can be done in two levels.
+The construction of the system can be done on two levels.
 In the first level, you can use the light-sheet unit as a standalone light source.
-This basic setup will enable you to perform one-photon imaging experiments effectively in the same manner as you would normally acquire epifluorecence images or stacks.
+This basic setup will enable you to perform one-photon imaging experiments effectively in the same manner as you would normally acquire epifluorescence images or stacks.
 In the second level, you have the option to computer-control the system and perform fast, high-precision volumetric scans.
 This advanced level of control opens up additional capabilities and enhances the versatility of the light-sheet unit for various imaging applications.

 If your ultimate goal is to set up the two-photon version, you have the option to directly use optics optimized for infrared transmission in the initial one-photon installation.
 This strategic choice ensures compatibility and paves the way for a seamless transition to the two-photon configuration at minimal cost by avoiding the need for component replacements when upgrading to the two-photon version.